15 Military Friendly Colleges in Nebraska

 720 North 87th St | Omaha, NE 68114

-Nebraska Methodist College of Nursing & Allied Health (NMC) creates sustainable and meaningful benefits for military connected students.
-These include active duty, guard, reserve, military spouses, and veteran students.
-The Student Veterans of America Chapter of Nebraska Methodist College also promotes personal and intellectual growth.
+Nebraska Methodist College of Nursing & Allied Health (NMC) prioritizes meaningful support for military-affiliated students, encompassing active duty, guard, reserve, military spouses, and veterans.
+The institution’s Student Veterans of America Chapter at Nebraska Methodist College actively fosters both personal and intellectual development among its members.

-NMC participates in the Yellow Ribbon Program by offering 20 students up to $3,000 each, per year.
-Veterans are eligible for transfer credit of military training.
-The retention rate for full time students who get military benefits is 100%.
+As part of its commitment, NMC participates in the Yellow Ribbon Program, extending support to 20 students with grants of up to $3,000 each per year.
+Veterans can avail themselves of transfer credits for military training.
+Notably, the retention rate for full-time students benefiting from military support stands at an impressive 100%.

 Average Post 9/11 GI Bill Benefits Awarded